FELIXGAO0315/Polytope_Conjecture_Prover/README.md

 **Stage 0 — cross-conjecture witness pool replay (new stage, decisive, microseconds–seconds)**

-- Every CE the pipeline has ever found is reused as a generic refuter for new conjectures.
+- Every witness-verified CE the pipeline has found is reused as a generic refuter for new conjectures.
 Before any expensive search, Stage 0 runs two sub-phases against every new conjecture:
-  - **(a) Sibling-witness replay** (`_replay_witness_pool`): every `output/conjecture_with_ce/C*/C*.json` carries a `witness_graph` edge list; we re-evaluate hypotheses + conclusion on its p-vector, and on hit re-verify the saved graph via the full 5-check `PVectorCheckAgent` (no shortcut — a stale or tampered file cannot bypass verification).
+  - **(a) Sibling-witness replay** (`_replay_witness_pool`): each counted CE record under `output/conjecture_with_ce/C*/C*.json` must carry a non-empty `witness_graph` edge list; we re-evaluate hypotheses + conclusion on its p-vector, and on hit re-verify the saved graph via the full 5-check `PVectorCheckAgent` (no shortcut — a stale or tampered file cannot bypass verification).
 Own folder excluded.
+The current disk count is 204 witness-verified refutations out of 206 CE directories; C21 and C22 have empty/missing `witness_graph` data and are excluded from this replay/count.
   - **(b) plantri-harvested pool replay** (`_replay_plantri_pool`): ~24-25k verified-realizable p-vectors collected by `agent/conjecture_generator/tools/plantri_harvest.py` (f₂ ≤ 28).
 Filter is arithmetic-only (microseconds per entry); plantri rebuilds the witness graph on hits (~1-10 s each).
 - **Post-batch re-sweep** (`_witness_pool_resweep`): the pool grew during the run, so a CE found late may refute a conjecture that failed early.
 After every worker finishes, Stage 0 (a) re-runs over the still-undecided survivors.
 High ROI in practice — C23 / C28 / C37 were all caught by exactly this mechanism on 2026-06-28.
 - **Stages renumbered**: 0 = witness pool replay, 1 = random walk, 2 = unified CE search (plantri screen + 4 tracks), 3 = Lean prover.
 Stage 0 + Stage 1 are pure compute (no API), so they front-load every cheap refutation before any LLM/RL/Hopper budget is spent.